 The first option is that you let us know by email what your needs and expectations in terms of accommodation are.
 This way we will find the most suitable place for you.

 On the other side, you can get in touch with our network of real estate agents.
 The agents will show you a number of accommodation places for you to choose from.
-In this case please let us know that you keep in touch with the respective real estate agent so that we have an overview of the stage of your stay in Bulgaria and thus, help you in the next matter of your concern.

 2. What is the best time to search for accommodation?